 Cane sugar may be added to the water prior to steeping the tea bags, liquid sugar may be used in lieu of cane sugar, or 1 to 2 cups of sugar may be added to the steeped tea.
 However it’s made, sweet tea is the happy ending to a Southern meal and a must if you are in Savannah.

-2. The Grey Restaurant
+2. The Grey Restaurant And The Grey Market

 At The Grey, classic collard greens are prepared with an onion trifecta, apple cider vinegar, and mustard greens mixed in.
 The chefs also honor local seafood in the dayboat catch, made with Yukon gold potatoes, spring garlic, and ham hock.